sdzyba/lockotron/README.md

 // Output: "newbar"
 ```

+## Fetch
 Concurrent calls of `Fetch()` are completely thread safe, meaning the fallback function will be called only once despite how many goroutines will try to fetch the value.

-First goroutines locks the access by the given key and proceeds dealing with the fallback function.
-All awaiting goroutines will received value that has been set once first goroutine unlocks the access.
+First goroutine locks the access by the given key and proceeds dealing with the fallback function.
+All awaiting goroutines will receive value that has been set once first goroutine unlocks the access.

 If value was already set, `Fetch()` behaves the same as `Get()`.

+## More info
-Please refer to [tests](https://github.com/sdzyba/lockotron/blob/master/cache_test.go) to explore more examples.
+Please refer to [tests](https://github.com/sdzyba/lockotron/blob/master/cache_test.go) to see more use cases.